 UTMB provides health care services to about three-quarters of the more than 152,000 state prisoners in Texas.
-The audit found that UTMB charged the state for over $16.2 million in disallowed costs not directly related to prisoner health care, charged $6.6 million that was not allowed under the prison health care contract over a two-year period, and gave its prison health care employees $14.1 million in pay increases over a three-year ...
+The audit found that UTMB charged the state for over $16.2 million in disallowed costs not directly related to prisoner health care, charged $6.6 million that was not allowed under the prison health care contract over a two-year period, and gave its prison health care employees $14.1 million in pay increases over a three-year period, all ...

 Consequently, the 2011 Oregon legislature enacted House Bill 3285, which grants the Oregon Department of Corrections (ODOC) expanded authority to seize money from prisoners, including funds received from friends and family members.

 HB 3285 amends ORS 421.125 to authorize the ODOC to “assess and collect fees from inmates from funds to be credited to, or received for deposit in, inmate trust accounts, not to exceed five percent of the amount of the credit or deposit, to offset the costs of administering inmate trust accounts.”
 ORS 421.125(2)(f).